Breech, Now What?

 - If the mother has any growths, such as fibroids, or uterine abnormalities.

-- If the placenta is low lying or have been diagnosed with placenta previa.
+- If the placenta is low lying or has been diagnosed with placenta previa.

 Natural methods to facilitate the baby to turn